mythril-forge/homebrew-spells/spells/level-3/haste.md

 While affected by this spell, a creature gains several benefits:
 - Their movement speed is doubled.
 - Their attacks have advantage.
-- They get a `+2` bonus to AC and Dexterity saving throws.
+- They get a `+2` bonus to AC and Dexterity Saving Throws.
-- They have advantage on Strength and Dexterity saving throws.
+- They have advantage on Strength and Dexterity Saving Throws.
 - They have an additional bonus action.
 - They have an additional reaction.
 - If they can use their action to take the attack action, then they can make one additional attack as a part of that action.